paulinho-16/MEIC-TVVS/assignments/assignment1.md

     }
 ```

-Some null constraints were also required in case the streams were unsucessfully created.
+Some null constraints were also required in case the streams were unsuccessfully created.

 This fix reduced the number of bugs by 2, reaching the final amount of 16 errors.